Tourist & Museum Railways in

-- Belfast & Moosehead Lake Railway Belfast to
+- Belfast & Moosehead Lake Railroad Unity to

-Waldo.
+6 km).
 Standard gauge, diesel hauled.
-Operates weekends and holidays
+Operates most Saturdays, some

-from late May to mid October.
-Other excursions operate in conjunction
+Sundays, and holidays from late May to mid October.
+Railcycles are

 Railway Village 2 ft (610 mm) gauge steam hauled line circling the